beezball38/dotfiles/README.md

 # dotfiles
-dotfiles for unix and linux
+dotfiles and configurations for Unix based systems and text editors